SixArm/sixarm-fonts/README.md

 # Fonts

-## Font families: Bitstream Vera and Adobe Source Pro
+## Font families

-This script repository has two font families, and you can use these, or choose your own fonts.
+This script repository has multiple font families.
+You can use these, or choose your own fonts.

+* Bitstream Vera

+* Liberation

+* Source Pro

 ### Bitstream Vera